 There are so many figures you can derive from the "Company CDR's" call data spreadsheet.
 Every business has different goals and uses for the information you can extrapolate from this report.
 To give you an idea of how to refine your Company's CDRs data-dump this article will show you how we, at net2phone Canada, use our add-on.

-Pivot tables are one of the best tools to use when analysing spreadsheet data.
+Pivot tables are one of the best tools to use when analyzing spreadsheet data.

-- They require less clicking and user input than formulas.
+- Require less clicking and user input than formulas.

 EXAMPLE USE CASE

 Call Data Records are typically distilled into two main pivot tables, used to track the daily productivity of our client care teams.

 1. Outbound calls + count + talk time

 2. Inbound calls + count + talk time

 When creating pivot tables, it's helpful to think of your pivot table through rows OR columns, but not both.